andreasnonslid/andreasnonslid/README.md

 # Hi there, I'm Andreas Nonslid Håvardsen👋

 I'm a Embedded Engineer specializing in C and C++.
-I love optimizing my workflows, development setup and tooling.
+I love optimizing my workflow, development setup and tooling.
 Here's a bit about me:

 - 📫 How to reach me: [Email](mailto:andreas.nonshaav@hotmail.com)